aditya-063/nat_standard/README.md

 # Next-Advanced-Notation (NΔT)

 **Version:** 1.0
-**Author:** [Your Name]
+**Author:** Aditya Chaudhary
 **License:** NΔT Open License v1.0

 ---

 ## Overview

 NΔT (Next-Advanced-Notation) is a **next-generation data serialization format** designed for **maximum token efficiency**.
-It compresses JSON and Toon data by mapping keys and values to numeric codes and compact structures, reducing up to **75% of tokens** compared to traditional JSON.
+It converts JSON or Toon files into a highly compact, machine-efficient format while remaining human-readable.
+NΔT can reduce up to **75% of tokens** compared to traditional JSON, making it ideal for LLM applications and AI workflows.

 NΔT is perfect for:

-- LLM applications (ChatGPT, GPT-4/5)
-- AI workflows with token-limited APIs
+- Developers and researchers using **LLMs** (GPT-4/5, ChatGPT, etc.)
-- High-volume data pipelines
+- High-volume data pipelines where **token reduction matters**
-- Developers and researchers needing compact, human-readable data formats
+- Anyone needing a **compact, human-readable data format**

 ---

 ## Features

 - Convert **JSON → Toon → NΔT** or **Toon → NΔT**
-- Drastically reduce token usage (~50–75% reduction)
+- Significant token savings (~50–75% reduction)
-- Lightweight and human-readable format
+- Lightweight and human-readable
-- Open-source for personal, educational, and non-commercial use
+- Open-source for **personal, educational, and non-commercial use**
-- Commercial use requires a paid license from the author
+- Commercial use requires a **paid license** from Aditya Chaudhary

 ---